 3. The hNRF checks whether the NF Service Consumer is authorized to access the requested service(s).
 If the NF Service Consumer is authorized, the hNRF shall generate an access token with appropriate claims included as defined in clause 13.4.1.1.
 The hNRF shall digitally sign the generated access token based on a shared secret or private key as described in RFC 7515 [45].
 If the NF service consumer is not authorized, the hNRF shall not issue an access token to the NF Service Consumer.

 The claims in the token shall include the NF Instance Id of NRF (issuer), NF Instance Id of the NF Service Consumer appended with its PLMN ID (subject), NF type of the NF Service Producer appended with its PLMN ID (audience), expected services name(s), (scope) and expiration time (expiration), and optionally "additional scope" information (allowed resources and allowed actions (service operations) on the resources).
 The claims may include a list of NSSAIs or NSI IDs for the expected NF Service Producer instances.
 The claims may include the NF Set ID of the expected NF Service Producer instances.

+For SNPNs with credentials holder using AUSF and UDM for primary authentication, the SNPN IDs shall also be included in the claims.

 4. If the authorization is successful, the access token shall be included in Nnrf_AccessToken_Get Response message to the vNRF.
 Otherwise it shall reply based on Oauth 2.0 error response defined in RFC 6749 [43].